xibosignage/xibo-manual/source/en/layouts_editor.md

 #### Static Templates

+Templates are included for specific Widgets to provide an easy way to configure/customise appearance etc. to suit your requirements.

-Select from the available **Static Templates** to add to your Layout and configure.
+Static Templates are predominantly used in the [Playlist Editor](media_playlists.html#content-playlist-editor) and are available to add to Layouts.

 ### Global Elements